tmykhalevych/qb-firmware/README.md

 ```
 user@project-dir git clone https://github.com/raspberrypi/tools ~/tools
 ```
-3) Get the Linaro `gcc-linaro-7.3.1-2018.05-x86_64_aarch64-linux-gnu` toolchain from the internet and locate it also at `~/tools`.
-It is needed to compile firmware applications using C++17 standard.
+3) Get the Linaro `gcc-linaro-7.3.1-2018.05-x86_64_aarch64-linux-gnu` toolchain from the [Linaro Releases](https://releases.linaro.org/components/toolchain/binaries/latest-7/aarch64-linux-gnu/) page, unzip it and locate at `~/tools` as well.
+It is needed to compile qb applications using C++17 standard.

 ## How to build
 It is preferable to build all Linux/qb stuff as a root user, so: